fbpx

 “Modified own” occupation coverage is commonly used for some individual policies and employer-sponsored group plans, while “any occupation” plans are usually a group policy feature.
 Do not assume you have “true own” occupation coverage without scheduling a free policy review and free claim consultation with the top-rated long-term disability attorneys and experienced Guardian Life Insurance lawyers at DarrasLaw.

-Stop the Wrongful Delay, Denial, and Termination Games by Guardian: Reach Our to Our Guardian Life Insurance Lawyer
+Stop the Wrongful Delay, Denial, and Termination Games by Guardian

 Whether you’ve chosen Guardian as your individual disability insurance provider or are with them through an employer-provided group policy, you still have the legal right to fair, good-faith treatment.
 This is a basic premise of disability law even with complex disability policies.